 assumes that the 5G-RG can provide a list of non-3GPP devices to the ACS, with for each device a host name, MAC address and IP address and that the ACS can make this information available to an AF; The operator may integrate a web portal with the AF ; the end-user (e.g. the person that owns the subscription for the RG) can login to this web portal and associate the devices (and their IP traffic) with specific Qos requirements.

+Assumes that if RG is using IPv4 with NAT, it associates a distinct port range to each device and provides this information to ACS.